geequ/geequ.github.io/_posts/2015-01-11-observer-the-operating-design-pattern.md

 {% endhighlight %}

 ### Summary
 What about pros and coins?
-I guess that Observer Pattern is very useful tool for loosing coupling between different aspects/parts of application.
+I guess that Observer Pattern is very useful tool for loosing coupling between different aspects/parts of an application.
-As you see Exchange class can be exists without any knowledge about RateDelivery.
-Additionally we can add another class with RateObserver interface, for example we have to implement SMS notification:
+As you see Exchange class can exist without any knowledge about RateDelivery.
+Additionally, we can add another class with RateObserver interface, for example we have to implement SMS notification:

 {% highlight php %}